chrisnoonan98675/site/xl-release/how-to/upgrade-to-7.5.0.markdown

 * The archive database is still required.
 The structure and functionality have not changed in this upgrade.

+**Important:**
-**Important:** As of version 7.5.3, the SQL migrator allows you to migrate the archive database to a different database server.
+1. As of version 7.5.3, the SQL migrator allows you to migrate the archive database to a different database server.
+1. If you want to upgrade from XL Release version 7.0.0 to version 8.0.0, you must first upgrade to version 7.5.3 and run XL Release on version 7.5.3.
+To upgrade from version 7.5.3 to version 8.0.0, copy your `XL_RELEASE_SERVER_HOME/conf` directory from the previous version.

 ## Overview